cbraley/brdf_analysis/README.md

 brdf_analysis
 =============

-Code for working with measured BRDF data
+Code for working with measured BRDF data.